boeselfr/Counterfactuals-xai-iml22/README.md

 For now our Docker setup only seems to be compatible with Linux, because we don't know how to set up container networking on MacOS yet.

+TEMPORARY: This setup seems to be shaky -- we've gotten it to work sometimes.
+Sorry, we will debug this issue!
+Namely, we currently experience a problem where frontend isn't talking to backend for some reason.

 You can launch the front and backend docker images on Ubuntu via
 ```
 docker run -d --rm -it --net=host springulum/frontend  # Listens on port 8000, connects to backend port 3000